hponcede/use-svg-ssg/README.md

 ```

-You can declare the `SvgCatalog` component anywhere below the `SvgProvider`.
+You can declare the `SvgCatalog` component anywhere below the `SvgProvider` in you app tree.
 Any SVG registered inside the `SvgCatalog` will be made available to the `useSvg()` hook.
-You can register files globally (in `App.js` for example) and also per page.
+You can register SVGs globally, per page or even within a component.
+The SVG declaration will live within the bundle

 `useSvg()` returns a JSX component, you can style it as you wish: